Waterfall circular trail in Ehrwald: Perfect family hike with fun and games

 A little later, there is another opportunity to photograph the waterfall through an artificially installed picture frame.
 As already mentioned, there is hardly a waterfall to be seen these days, even with a camera zoom.
 Nevertheless, the surroundings are fantastic.

 After about an hour you reach the highest point of the hike.
 Here you can stamp the children's hiking pass.
 Wooden benches invite you to rest.
 We walk downhill again on the easy path, we still need 3 secret numbers to complete the stamp card.
 Luckily we can solve the puzzle.
-If you have the right code, you can get a small hiking pin for the children (or adults) at the tourist office.
+For the correct code, the tourist office gives the children (or adults) a small hiking pin.

 After about 1.5 hours we arrive back at the parking lot.
 Just in time for lunch.